lyutskangeorgiev/crypto-cli/scope_validation.md

 - **Sentiment analysis of crypto news**
   - Analyze social media or news articles.
   - Adds complexity; can be added after core features.
-- **Charts and visualizations**
-  - Plot price trends or comparisons.
-  - Useful for analysis, but optional.
 - **Notifications for price changes**
   - Send alerts when prices cross thresholds.
   - Peripheral feature; not required for core goals.